jacobfelknor/LSA-Docs/mongodb/production_mongo.md

 ## Active Directory

 It is possible to set up MongoDB to authenticate against a central Active Directory server.
-First, before enabling any authentication/authorization on the server, create a local admin account with permissions to administer any database and also read/write to any database.
+First, before enabling any authentication/authorization on the server, create a local admin account.
 Keep this password safe!
 This will allow us to recover from any problems in the future with bad LDAP settings.
 Enter a `mongosh` shell on the machine where the server is installed.

 ```js
 use admin;